JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Shroud_of_Turin.md

 >
 > The mortal remains of Jesus underwent the same natural process of elemental disintegration as characterizes all human bodies on earth except that, in point of time, this natural mode of dissolution was greatly accelerated, hastened to that point where it became well-nigh instantaneous. <a id="a118_289"></a>[UB 189:2.1-8](/en/The_Urantia_Book/189#p2_1) [^9]

 > A little before three o'clock this Sunday morning, when the first signs of day began to appear in the east, five of the women started out for the tomb of Jesus.
 They had prepared an abundance of special embalming lotions, and they carried many linen bandages with them.
-It was their purpose more thoroughly to give the body of Jesus its death anointing and more carefully to wrap it up with the new bandages.  <a id="a120_412"></a>[UB 189:4.3](/en/The_Urantia_Book/189#p4_3)
+It was their purpose more thoroughly to give the body of Jesus its death anointing and more carefully to wrap it up with the new bandages.
+[UB 189:4.3](/en/The_Urantia_Book/189#p4_3)

 > The women who went on this mission of anointing Jesus' body were: Mary Magdalene, Mary the mother of the Alpheus twins, Salome the mother of the Zebedee brothers, Joanna the wife of Chuza, and Susanna the daughter of Ezra of Alexandria.
 >